th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

       to detect packets that have traveled in a loop, and dropping them when they do.
 This kind of network doesn't fit neither the broadcast layer nor the unicast layer.
-But the thing is: it also _doesn't work_ at any reasonable scale, as all packets need to be tracked, at least in theory, forever.
+But the thing is: it also _doesn't scale_, as all packets need to be tracked, at least in theory, forever.
 Assuming packet ordering is preserved inside a layer a big no-no. Another line of thinking may be to add a decreasing counter to avoid loops, but it goes down a similar rabbit hole.
 How large to set the counter?
 This also doesn't scale.
-These solution may work for some use cases, but they don't work _in general_.
+Such things may work for some use cases, but they don't work _in general_.